yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 | `saveCardEnabled` | This optional field can be used to choose if the **Save Card** checkbox is shown on card flows.
 It is false by default.                                                               |
 | `keepLoadere`     | This optional field provides control over when to hide the loader.
 If set to `true`, the `hideLoader()` function must be called to hide the loader.
 By default, it is set to `false`. |

-> 📘 Access Your API Key
->
-> Retrieve your API Key from the [Developers section](https://docs.y.uno/docs/developers-credentials) in the Yuno Dashboard.

 ## Step 3: Start the checkout flow

-Before displaying payment methods or collecting user data, you need to initialize the checkout session using:
+Before displaying payment methods or collecting user data, you need to initialize the checkout session using the function `startCheckout()`:

 ```swift
 Yuno.startCheckout(with: self)